 The day-to-day risk management is carried out by Hamlin Fistula Australia Limited's finance function under policies and objectives which have been approved by the Board of Directors.
 The Executive Officer has been delegated the authority for designing and implementing processes which follow the objectives and policies.
 This includes monitoring the levels of exposure to interest rate and foreign exchange rate risk and assessment of market forecasts for interest rate and foreign exchange movements.
+Management of a portfolio of listed shares has been outsourced to Bell Potter.

-The Board meets quarterly and reviews the effectiveness of the processes and policies in place.
+The Board meets throughout the year and reviews the effectiveness of the processes and policies in place.